 One commented, “It is worth the investment in yourself.”

-There are many complaints posted online about the 24-Day Challenge ingredients.
+There are many complaints posted online about the Advocare 24-Day Challenge ingredients.
 One customer commented, “I did not lose any weight.
 I did have more energy, but I also had headaches.”

 According to another dieter, “Followed all the instructions. only lost 5 pound total.”

 Where there are negative comments, there are positive ones.
 A dieter who tried the challenge said, “It really worked well.
 I had lots of energy.”

-Another buyer claimed, “No feeling of hunger.
+Another said, “No feeling of hunger.
 Doing well on this diet.”

-Our research has proven that if there is a certain facet of a diet program that is very bothersome, like negative customer comments, the likelihood of weight-loss for the long run is minimal because the client won’t stick around.
+Our research has proven that if there is an individual facet of a diet program that is bothersome, like negative customer comments, the likelihood of weight-loss for the long run is minimal because the client won’t stick around.
 So, if Advocare 24-Day Challenge reviews are right and use does result in too many dieter complaints, this could be a major concern.